Travaris Robinson: South Carolina

 On December 6, 2015, Robinson was hired as defensive coordinator at South Carolina, following Muschamp's appointment as head coach.
 The 2017 South Carolina team won the Outback Bowl.
 However, a lack of subsequent success led South Carolina to fire Muschamp in November 2020 seven games into the season.
 On December 6, 2020, exactly 5 years after his hiring at UofSC, it was reported that new head coach Shane Beamer will not retain Robinson for the 2021 season.

 Robinson played a role in the development of several now-NFL defensive backs, including 2021 first round pick Jaycee Horn.

 Miami

 On January 9, 2021, he was hired as the defensive backs coach at the University of Miami.

 Alabama

 On January 19, 2022, rumors began to surface that Robinson was taking a position on Nick Saban’s staff at the University of Alabama.
 On January 21, 2022, Robinson confirmed joining the Alabama staff as DB coach on his Twitter account.

+Georgia

+On January 13, 2024, Robinson was named the co-defensive coordinator and safeties coach at the University of Georgia.